Skip to main content

 Are Your Kitchen Surfaces and Sponges Really Clean?

 Use hot soapy water to clean kitchen surfaces after preparing each food item.
 Wipe down your appliances, countertops, utensils and cutting boards.
-Keeping cutting boards and surfaces clean prevents cross-contamination that could cause food poisoning.
-Wash dishwasher-safe materials in a hot washing and drying cycle.
+Keep cutting boards and surfaces clean to help prevent cross-contamination that could cause food poisoning.
+To sanitize dishwasher-safe materials, use a high temperature setting and drying cycle.

 Sponge and Dishtowel Safety